pineunity/apmec/doc/source/contributor/api/mano_api.rst

 Tacker API provides REST API end-points based on `ETSI NFV MANO standards`_.
-The two new resources introduced are 'vnfd' and 'vnf' for describing the 'vnfm' extension.
+The two new resources introduced are 'vnfd' and 'vnf' for describing the 'mem' extension.
 The resources request and response formats are described in below sections.

 .. _ETSI NFV MANO standards: http://www.etsi.org/deliver/etsi_gs/NFV-MAN/001_099/001/01.01.01_60/gs_nfv-man001v010101p.pdf